humberto325/humberto325/README.md

 Website Sections

-Home: Introduction as a Junior Backend Developer, including a brief personal introduction, an avatar, and a summary of my skills.
+Home: Introduction as a Junior Backend and front Developer, including a brief personal introduction, an avatar, and a summary of my skills.

 About: Academic and practical experience, technologies I use (Python, SQLite, HTML, CSS, JavaScript), and a personal vision of my growth as a developer.
 Includes skill cards.